 Student Information System (CheckMarq)

-Marquette students obtain up-to-the moment information, monitor their academic record, view courses, register and update their address/phone numbers online by using the CheckMarq system.
-Students can access CheckMarq from any computer with Internet access.
-CheckMarq requires both a user name and password.
-Information Technology Services assigns user names and passwords to all new students for the duration of their studies at Marquette.
+Marquette students obtain up-to-the moment information, monitor their academic record, view courses, register, run an academic progress report and update their address/phone numbers online by using the CheckMarq system.
+Students can access CheckMarq from any computer or mobile device with Internet access.
+CheckMarq requires both a username and password.
+Information Technology Services assigns usernames and temporary passwords to all new students at the time of their admissions.
+While the username is effective for the duration of their studies at Marquette, the temporary password must be changed the first time students log onto their account and is changed periodically thereafter.

 Transcript of Academic Record